Student Grievance and Complaints Policies and Procedures

 Normal inquiries or concerns such as those involving admission requirements, educational programs, etc., should be addressed directly to the appropriate office at the University of North Carolina School of the Arts.

-If you are taking any UNCSA courses, and you have a complaint about your experience with UNCSA, you are first encouraged to follow the UNCSA process for student complaints located in Policy 805.
+If you are taking any UNCSA courses, and you have a complaint about your experience with UNCSA, you are first encouraged to follow the UNCSA process for student complaints located in Regulation 805.
 This process asks that you first try to reach a resolution with the instructor or other party involved in the issue, before taking the issue to the dean, and, finally, the Provost’s Office.

 North Carolina Post-Secondary Education Complaints